lefticus/emptycrate/_includes/training.md

  * Day 4: [Best Practices 2](#best-practices-2)

-## Honing skills and increasing code quality - For the organization that is already using C++11 and is intersted in improving their overall code quality while increasing performance
+## Honing skills and increasing code quality - For the organization that is already using C++11 and is interested in improving their overall code quality while increasing performance

 2 day class: